fpfeffer1/QTEM-Data-Challenge/README.md

 # QTEM-Data-Challenge
-QTEM Data Challenge as part of the QTEM Masters program
+QTEM Data Challenge - part of the QTEM Masters program

 This repository contains code used for the 2021 QTEM Data Challenge.
 In this challenge, a team of 3 QTEM students analyzes a dataset provided by a corporate partner with the goal to derive business insights.